khalilSS/SimplePlanner/README.md

 **Required Must-have Stories**

 * [ ] An assignment tab that displays upcoming assignments and their due dates.
-* [ ] A to do list tab that allows users to create and edit to do items.
+* [x] A to do list tab that allows users to create and edit to do items.
+* [x] Display current calendar day in the calendar tab.
 * [ ] A tab that includes a Calendar that can be edited to display due dates in a weekly, monthly, and yearly view.